KVOL: Programming

 KVOL is a soft oldies formatted radio station known as "97.7/1330 MeTV FM".
 MeTV FM focuses on "The Greatest Hits of All Time" from 1965 to 1985.
 Feature programming also includes "On The Turntable", a weekly program that features a historic look at classic vinyl albums and played in their entirety.
 The Rewind also airs Scott Shannon presents America's Greatest Hits each Sunday morning at 9 am, The Blue Suede Connection each Saturday morning at 7 am, and The Beatles Brunch each Sunday morning at 10 am.

-K249EY

-During the FCC's AM Revitalization project in mid-2016, Delta Media purchased 99.9 W260CK in Slidell from Educational Media Foundation, intending to relocate it to Lafayette as a KVOL repeater at 97.7.
-The move was completed and the newly rechristened K249EY signed on, relaying KVOL from its new location September 5, 2016.